 Mary E. Kipp

-Mary is a member of the Board of Directors of the Alliance to Save Energy and Energy Insurance Mutual and is co-chair of the Edison Electric Institute’s Institute for Electric Innovation.
-She is a member of the Board of Trustees of Seattle University.
-Mary is the immediate past chair of the Smart Electric Power Alliance and past deputy chair of the Federal Reserve Bank of Dallas; past chair of the Borderplex Alliance; and past executive committee member of the Texas Business Leadership Council.
+Mary is vice chair of the Board of Directors of the Alliance to Save Energy; a member of the Board Directors of Boston Properties and Energy Insurance Mutual; and co-chair of the Edison Electric Institute’s Institute for Electric Innovation.
+She is also a member of the Board of Trustees of Seattle University and first vice chair of the Seattle Metropolitan Chamber of Commerce.

 Mary received a Bachelor of Arts degree from Williams College, a Juris Doctor degree from The University of Texas School of Law, and is an alumnus of Exeter College, Oxford University.